 Publishing timely content right away is essential sometimes, but using this strategy as a regular mode of operation can get stressful (especially if you need to involve multiple team members in the production process).

-Instead, working ahead of schedule can limit stress, offer more time for planning, and give you better perspective on campaigns.
+Instead, working ahead of schedule can limit stress, offer more time for planning, and give you a better perspective on campaigns.

 As you create a social media approval process, you’re likely to find that your team needs to work several days or weeks in advance of your publishing schedule.

 To create an approval schedule, remember to allow ample time for: